c-conboy/c-conboy.github.io/README.md

-# personalWebsite
+# PersonalWebsite

-My personal website, curently just a simple single page display with a typing animation
+My personal website, a simple single page display with a typing animation

-I'm planning to add a portfolio display
+I'm planning to add a portfolio display & pages for other projects